rhubarbgroup/redis-cache/INSTALL.md

 ## 3. Configuring the plugin

 After installing and activating the plugin, go to `WordPress -> Settings -> Redis` or `Network Admin -> Settings -> Redis` on Multisite networks.

-Next, enable the cache and check if the plugin can connect automatically, or if you need to configure the connection to Redis.
-By default the object cache will connect to Redis over TCP at `127.0.0.1:6379` and use database `0`.
+There, enable the cache and check if the plugin can connect automatically.

+By default the object cache will connect to Redis Server over TCP at `127.0.0.1:6379` and use database `0`, if you see `Status: Not connected` either ask your hosting provider for assistance, or [configure the connection yourself](https://github.com/rhubarbgroup/redis-cache/blob/develop/README.md#configuration).
-To adjust the connection parameters and configuration options please see the [README](https://github.com/rhubarbgroup/redis-cache/blob/develop/README.md).

 A good starting configuration is: